raspberrypilearning/marble-mayhem/en/step_3.md

 Now it is time to add some obstacles for the marble to interact with!

+**Choose:**

-**Choose:** Here are some ideas for obstacles that you could add to your project.
+Here are some ideas for obstacles that you could add to your project:

-- Bouncy obstacles to get in the way of the marble, like the Capsules in Rainbow Run and Track Designer
+- Bouncy obstacles to get in the way of the marble, like the capsules in Rainbow Run and Track Designer
 - Spinning obstacles
-- Objects or Floor tiles that fall away when the marble rolls over them
+- Objects or floor tiles that fall away when the marble rolls over them

 You can use any of the models included in your starter package or make your own out of simple GameObjects.